-Once department requirements are met, PhD students must register for two consecutive semesters (excluding the summer term) of Dissertation before registering for its continuation.
-Students must register for Dissertation Continuation in each subsequent semester (excluding the summer term) until the dissertation is completed and approved by the Graduate School of Engineering.
+Once department requirements are met for PhD candidacy, PhD candidates must register for two consecutive semesters (excluding the summer term) of Dissertation before registering for its continuation.
+Candidates must register for Dissertation Continuation in each subsequent semester (excluding the summer term) until the dissertation is completed and approved by the Graduate School of Engineering.
+However, students completing their dissertation in the summer term must register for the appropriate continuation course in the summer term.